professorfabio/Pub-Sub-Client-Server/README.md

-# An example that combines the pub-sub and client-server interaction paradigms
+# An example that combines the pub-sub and client-server interaction paradigms (with Kafka + RESTful)

 ## Overall architecture:
 ```